fraser148/fraser148/README.md

 Hi there, I'm Fraser!

-- I'm currently studying Engineering Science at The University of Oxford, computer vision, robotics and software engineering.
+- I'm currently studying Engineering Science at The University of Oxford, specialising in computer vision, robotics and software engineering.
 - I’m interested in web development as well as some fun projects to build a portfolio.

 <!---